suprabhatgurrala/linux-cheatsheet/README.md

 Details in [this guide](http://www.ewams.net/?date=2014/03/29&view=Expanding_a_RAID6_volume_with_mdadm)

+Once the reshape has been completed, the filesystem needs to be resized to match the new size.
+This can be done using: `resize2fs -p /dev/md0`

 ### Stopping a RAID resync

 RAID arrays will automatically perform checks every once in a while.
 This may cause degraded performance while the check is happening.
 To stop the checks after they have been started, you can use the `checkarray` script in Debian/Ubuntu distributions.
 It can be found at `/usr/share/mdadm/checkarray`.